Blueberry Breakfast Bundt Cake

 What ingredients do you need to make a bundt cake?

 Many of the recipes I found for Blueberry Bundt Cake were either made with white or lemon cake mix and or lemon/lemon juice…neither of which I had!
-So given the ingredients I had on hand, I simply adjusted many recipes to make this Breakfast Blueberry Bundt Cake…that everyone loved!
+So given the ingredients I had on hand, I simply adjusted many recipes to make this Breakfast Blueberry Bundt Cake…and everyone loved!

 Why Use Sour Cream in Baked Goods?